ktw5691/psychtm/README.md

 -   Estimate SLDAX, SLDA, and regression models with support for both continuous and dichotomous outcomes

+-   Bayesian posterior inference

 -   Model fit assessment using coherence and exclusivity metrics

--   Model comparison of supervised models using WAIC

 ## How to Cite the Package